fzhu2e/SPS/README.md

 ## Ideal Experiments

-Below are some results of ideal experiments conducted by this model (click to see the gifs):
+Below are some results of ideal experiments conducted by this model:

 ### Density Current